Wood River Wetland in southern Oregon

 If Wood River is windy, access-limited, warm, or too low for the intended setup, compare Williamson River for another Klamath Basin trout plan, Upper Klamath River for a broader southern Oregon option, or the Owyhee River for tailwater timing.

-Check ODFW Southeast Zone rules and updates for open dates, redband handling, bull trout sensitivity, and any reach-specific restrictions before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check ODFW Southeast Zone rules and updates for open dates, redband handling, bull trout sensitivity, and any section-by-section restrictions before fishing.

 Weed Road area